-A plan that costs just $13 a month, or $147 if you sign up for a year.
-The silver plus plan is the most basic offering, and provides you with up to $300,000 in protection.
+A plan that costs just $25 a month, when you sign up for a year.
+The Silver plan is the most basic offering, but still provides robust training and protection.
 This is the ideal choice for many people because it provides the basic coverage you need at an affordable price.

 What does the plan included?

-This is a substantial package, and one that is so affordable, you can’t pass it up.
+This is a substantial package, and one that is so affordable, most gun owners can’t pass it up.

 For just $9 more than the Silver plan, the Gold plan is definitely more robust and offers a substantial difference in coverage.

 The biggest tier is the Platinum Plus.
-For $30 a month or an annual fee of $347, you’ll have coverage that is equal to $1.1 million.
-If you live in an area that has a high crime rate or a lot of burglaries, the Platinum Plus plan should catch your attention and protect you in any civil trial or claims against you.
+For $42 per month with the annual plan, you’ll have legal liability protection that is equal to $2 million.
+If you live in an area that has a high crime rate or a lot of burglaries, the Platinum plan should catch your attention and protect you in any civil trial or claims against you.

-You’ll have the highest level of protection with the Platinum Plus plan, and it’s not high-priced either.
-It’s the ideal choice for anyone that is in a high risk area or that has a lot of assets which may be sought in a lawsuit.
+You’ll have the highest level of protection with the USCCA Platinum plan, and it’s not high-priced either.
+It’s the ideal choice for anyone that is in a high-risk area or that has a lot of assets that may be sought in a lawsuit.

 - A referral to a local attorney that can help provide you with legal representation.